LinearSoft/laravel-activitylog/README.md

 ## Postcardware

-You're free to use this package ~~(it's MIT-licensed)~~, but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.
+You're free to use this package ~~(it's MIT-licensed)~~You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciated you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

 Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.